 Liaqat Ali has been working as part of the classroom staff at LUMS for the past three and a half years.
-These days, you will often catch him in the SAHSOL building.
-He shows up for our meeting, wearing his warmest, interview-ready smile.
+These days, you will often catch him in the SAHSOL Building.
+When he shows up for his interview outside Bombay Chowpatty, he has his warmest, interview-ready smile on.

 Early into the conversation, he shares that he’s getting married in another two months.
 While most people will be the recipients of congratulations and well wishes, Liaqat Ali has the added benefit of being asked, in good spirits, which celebrities he’s going to be inviting to the wedding.
 This isn’t odd, given the fact that when you open his Facebook profile, a picture of him and Shahid Afridi is the first thing one sees.
-This picture is only one from the collection that he has with Pakistan politicians, cricketers and celebrities – in fact, Liaqat Ali says that his social media is so carefully curated that he “makes sure to post a picture with a different person each time, and tries to avoid posting pictures of himself alone.”
+This picture is only one from the collection that he has with Pakistan politicians, cricketers and celebrities – in fact, Liaqat Ali’s social media is so carefully curated that he makes sure to post a picture with a different person each time, and tries to avoid posting pictures of himself alone.

 It all began when a friend of his brought him to a post-PSL match dinner that was being held for police officials, and he uploaded a picture with three District Police Officers’.